dynamoose/dynamoose/docs/api/Schema.md

 ### validate: value | RegExp | function | async function

-You can set a validation on an attribute to ensure the value passes a given validation before saving the document.
+You can set a validation on an attribute to ensure the value passes a given validation before saving the item.
 In the event you set this to be a function or async function, Dynamoose will pass in the value for you to validate as the parameter to your function.
-Validation will only be run if the item exists in the document.
-If you'd like to force validation to be run every time (even if the attribute doesn't exist in the document) you can enable `required`.
+Validation will only be run if the item exists in the item.
+If you'd like to force validation to be run every time (even if the attribute doesn't exist in the item) you can enable `required`.

 ```js
 {